codedByShoe/codedByShoe/README.md

 ### Hi there, I'm Andrew  👋

-## I'm a husband, Father, and programmer.
+## I'm a husband, Father, and Jamstack Developer.
-- 🌱 I’m currently learning how to become better coder.
+- 🌱 I’m currently learning how to become a better coder.
 - 🥅 2022 Goals: Become well established Freelancer.
 - ⚡ Fun fact: I love reseaching algorithmic trading and all things in the financial markets.